 Nina nguvu kama tembo.
 I’m as strong as an elephant.

 Sio mbali.
 Not far.
 (KSR guides say this a lot!)

 Enjoy yourself!
-Remember that the KSR is not a race, but a fun run for exploration, adventure, camaraderie, and challenging your limits, while running with others in a small group.
+Remember that the KSR is not a race, but a fun run for exploration, adventure, camaraderie, and challenging your limits, while running and walking with others in a small group.
 The better physically and mentally prepared you are before coming to Tanzania, the more fun you will have on the trails around Kilimanjaro!